jtr13/EDAV/contribute.Rmd

 - Make sure your changes are not already an open issue (so as not to have redundant issues)
 - Please thoroughly explain your proposed change when posting a new issue
+- Consider [using labels](https://help.github.com/articles/applying-labels-to-issues-and-pull-requests/){target="_blank"} to specify the kind of issue, such as "bug", "enhancement", "help wanted", "question", or [create your own](https://help.github.com/articles/creating-a-label/){target="_blank"}.
 - For more info, please consider reading the [Open Source Guide](https://opensource.guide/how-to-contribute/){target="_blank"} on how to contribute.

 ### Solve an Open Issue